Skyscanner/backpack-react-native/CONTRIBUTING.md

 ### Native Android bridges

-Android bridges should be compiled and published into the internal archifatory, to do so after the js package has been released, run:
+Android bridges should be compiled and published into the internal Artifactory, to do so after the JS package has been released, run:

 ```
 cd android